laminba2003/spring-mongod-reactive/README.md

 Reactive applications implement an event-based model where data is pushed to the consumer.
 The consumer of data is called a subscriber, because it subscribes to the publisher, which publishes asynchronous streams of data.

+## Spring Reactor

+Spring Reactor is a reactive library for building non-blocking applications on the JVM based on the Reactive Streams Specification.
+It offers two types of publishers: Mono and Flux.
+Flux is a publisher that produces 0 to N values.
+Operations that return multiple elements use this type.
+Mono is a publisher that produces 0 to 1 value.
+It is used for operations that return a single element.
+In the following application, we use reactive programming with a MongoDB database.

 ## Start the mongodb container

 run this command to start all services in the correct order.